raid-guild/HQ/README.md

 ### Internal Projects

 Internal projects are our own ideas from the Guild.
 Can be funded directly by the Guild or an external funder.

+### Meetings and Keeping in Touch

+**Async Catchups**
+Guild Members can interface asynchronously at any time in the Raid Guild HQ chat on Telegram.

+**Biweekly Standups**
+The guild shall have bi-weekly calls for active members to stay engaged.

+- Review/discuss current projects (Internal & External)
+- Upcoming projects needs
+- Show & Tell
+- Pitch Projects

+**Hackathons & Global Events**
+In-person Guild Meetups

+**Annual Guild Retreats**
+In-person Retreat _somewhere_ in the world.

 ## Links